opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Set number of ML models per node

-Sets the number of ML models which can load on each ML node.
+Sets the number of ML models that can be loaded on to each ML node.
 When set to `0`, no ML models can load on any node.

 ### Setting